mazetoken/miners/README.md

 - _You can change your tag in MINER_UTF8="..."_

-- _You can change FASTMIE to "yes" (leave empty or type "no" if you don't want to mine with fastmine) and then tap ctrl O enter - to save changes and ctrl X enter - to exit editor_
+- _You can change FASTMIE to "yes" (leave empty or type "no" if you don't want to mine with fastmine)

+- _Tap: ctrl O enter - to save changes and ctrl X enter - to exit editor_

 ### Navigate to fastmine directory and run cmake (you can skip this if you don't want to mine with fastmine):